 O self-born mockers of man’s enterprise;

 The seventh stanza of ‘Among School Children’ establishes a similarity between nuns and mothers, as both break hearts.
-Nuns worship the images of saints, the Virgin Mary and Christ.
+Nuns worship the images of saints, the Virgin Mary, and Christ.
 Mothers worship their children.
 The images in a church are marble or bronze images that wear an expression of peace and tranquility.
 The images worshipped by mothers are those of living human beings subject to all the excitements and agitations of life.
 But the images made of marble or bronze also break the hearts of their worshippers.
 Sons break the hearts of their mothers by growing aged and weak.
 In this case, it is the change from childhood to old age that breaks hearts.
 But the stone images break hearts or cause grief and pain to their worshippers because of a lack of change.
-The stone images have, after all, no life in them, and the expressions of their faces are fixed and unchanging.
+The stone images have, after all, no life in them, and the expressions on their faces are fixed and unchanging.
 Here the poet addresses the images of all kinds of lovers, pious nuns, and affectionate mothers to say that all these images represent divine glory.
 These presences (or images) are regarded by the poet as self-created mockers of human sentiment.

 Labour is blossoming or dancing where